rroylance/rroylance.github.io/_posts/2017-02-01-phaser-npm-webpack-typescript-starter-project.md

   - Sets up the size the game so that it is scaled only when absolutely necessary
   - Refer to src/utils/utils.ts for an explanation on the background_template and the sizing/scaling style

-### Features coming soon
+### TODO

+- Clean up generateAssetsClass.js
+- Get Custom/Local Web Fonts hashed by Webpack (to avoid cache issues)
+  - If anyone has experience webpacking font-face in css style web fonts and loading said fonts via webfontloader, let me know as I was having some trouble getting the font-face src to use the hashed assets.
 - Multiple resolution asset loader (@2x, @3x, etc...)
 - Yeoman Generator

-### Features coming eventually (aka when I need it... sooner if there is a demand for it)

-- Analytics integration
+- Optional Analytics integration
-- Cordova integration for iOS and Android builds
+- Optional Cordova integration for iOS and Android builds

 # Setup
 To use this you’ll need to install a few things before you have a working copy of the project.
 But once you have node.js installed it only takes a few seconds and a couple commands to get going.